How can we help?

 - Navigate to Email > Inbox.

-- In the Create Folder dialog, give the new folder a name (e.g. Quarantine).
+- In the Create Folder dialog, enter a name such as

 Important